maddsua/lambda-lite/README.md

 # A ~~deno based~~ API server framework that tries to reinvent the wheel but better.

+## What and why

+You can treat it like it's Netlify functions but it runs everywhere.
+I was working with Functions a lot and I really like it but they can't be run separately in docker containers and with other services.

 ### 🚨 Warning: TypeScript only

 This is a Deno-first package and yes, there's no tsconfig in here.
 Use deno-ts to get all the IDE features.